 In short, the current brands and products can garner the attention of qualified buyers simply by identifying the taste-makers in their niche demographics, and providing those individuals with something worth posting about.

-New (Influencer) Kits on the Block
+New Kits on the Block

-What does packaging have to do with this?
+Now, what does packaging have to do with this?

 Influencer marketing campaigns often coincide with a new product launch; in order to deliver a physical sample of the product as well as informative, branded collateral to their influencers, companies are increasingly relying on the use of ‘influencer kits,’ or ‘seed kits’.
-Enter rigid packaging.
-‘Turned-edge’, ‘set-up’, ‘special packaging’…. a rigid box by any other name is still the standard in prestige, presentation packaging.

-The calling card of a true influencer kit is an attractive, customized package containing miscellaneous swag and print relevant to a particular marketing campaign.
+The calling card of a true influencer kit is an attractive, customized package containing promotional swag and print collateral relevant to a particular marketing campaign.
 An influencer kit is designed to make an impression.
 In fact, influencer kits are often more costly than the item they carry because the driving force behind the package isn’t the product but the brand messaging and ‘unboxing’ experience for the recipient.

-It also has to be cool #Repost.
 When Red Bull released its Orange Edition flavor, they seeded the the internet with a custom packaging for a single can of the product in a box decorated with vivid color pops.
 Highlighting an exciting brand new product is easy when it comes in gorgeous packaging.
 The soft touch wrapped box, with four color printing interior, beautiful flocked foam insert and ribbon lift is more commonly seen with an expensive electronic, but when used to promote the soft drink helped garner tens of thousands of impressions, including a Snap video by olympian Lolo Jones.

 That said, influencer kits ought to delight their respective influencers and one surefire way to please is with lots of free stuff.
 A well-branded influencer kit could contain bonuses as standard as a t shirt or as exceptional as an Xbox; there’s also opportunity for truly weird specialty items like giant dice and ceramic artichoke holders.